-The children of Afghanistan and Pakistan will be the ones who mend their damaged societies.
+The children of Afghanistan will be the ones who mend their damaged societies.
 We work to preserve the environment where they can build their intellect and hone the skills they need to forge their path to recovery.

 - We increase accessibility to schools in rural areas that transition into suburbs of larger cities.

 - Our youth programmes combine vocational training with literacy and life skills classes for young people.

 - Our accelerated education programmes ensure that children who've missed out on parts of their education can catch up to where they're supposed to be.

 - We work with the Ministry of Education to increase the capacity of the Afghan government to respond to the urgent educational needs of displaced children, as well as those returned from Pakistan.